Minor summation formula of hyperpfaffians and Selberg integrals: Hankel Pfaffians for Rogers-Szeg o polynomials

 The aim of this section is to prove Theorem~\ref{conj:03} in which the first two identities are conjectured in \cite[Conjecture~6.1]{ITZ2}.
-In \cite{ITZ2} we treated only the Al-Salam-Carlitz I polynomial case, but here we state our theorem on the Al-Salam-Carlitz I and II polynomials.
-The key tool for the proof is \eqref{eq:Pf-Delta2}, and we apply the results \cite[(4.22), (4.27), (4.29)]{BF} and the orthogonality of the multivariate Al-Salam-Carlitz polynomials obtained by Baker and Forrester.
+In \cite{ITZ2} we treated the Al-Salam-Carlitz I polynomials only, and only the product formulas are conjectured.
+But here we extend the conjectured identities to the Al-Salam-Carlitz I and II polynomials, and two more additive identities, i.e., \eqref{eq:U:r=1} and \eqref{eq:V:r=1}, are added.
+The key tool for the proof is \eqref{eq:Pf-Delta2} as well, and we apply the results in \cite{BF}.